 - Darkseid came to power by basically arranging a situation where his uncle Steppenwolf, next in line to the throne, was killed in battle with Highfather.
 Interesting in that everyone in Apokolips is evil.
 Even the Lowlies, to a degree.
 Darkseid is just the most evil figure out of all of them.

 - In Dragon Bones, everyone thinks Ward is this and intends to kill his uncle in order to inherit castle Hurog.
 He isn't, and is quite a bit frustrated with everyone so readily believing that he would do something so horrible.

 - In Herodotus' Histories, Xerxes (yes the one from 300) has elements of this.
 When his Uncle Artabanus criticises his plan to invade Greece Xerxes tells him to stay at home with the women and says that if Artabanus wasn't his uncle he would suffer even more.
-By the next day Xerxes has reconsidered and apologises.
+Then averted, as the next day Xerxes has reconsidered and apologizes.